Five Things You Should Know about Herpes

 In the grand scheme of things, genital herpes is an inconvenience for most couples—nothing more than that.
 Keep this fact in mind and keep your language positive.
 Your attitude will also have a lot of influence on how the news is received.
 If you are positive and upbeat, it’s more likely your partner will adopt the same attitude.
 Try not to let the anticipation of a possible negative reaction affect the delivery of your message.

 Remember too that this should not be treated as a “confession” or some kind of admission that you have done something wrong.
-It is what it is—a sexually transmitted infection.
-The bottom line is that sexual activity is a natural act that most everyone will have at some point in their lives.
-With sexual activity anywhere by anyone, there is some level of risk.
+It is what it is—a sexually transmitted infection (STI).
+The bottom line is that sexual activity is natural and something most everyone will experience at some point in their lives.
+With sexual activity anywhere by anyone, there is always a chance of being exposed to an STI.

 Before you talk about herpes and sexual health with a partner, make sure you are prepared to address any misinformation or misconceptions he or she might have.
 How well informed are you?
-Do you know the basic steps to reduce the risk to your partner?
+Do you know the basic steps to reduce the chance of passing herpes on to your partner?
 Do you know the facts about herpes?
 You want to feel confident and knowledgeable before you can explain the infection to someone else.
 Be prepared with information from ASHA and other reliable sources.

 While there’s no specific timeline that dictates the best time to talk about herpes with a new partner, the discussion should ideally occur before any sexual activity has taken place.
 This doesn’t mean you have to launch into this on the first date necessarily.
 Once the relationship is heading in the direction of sexual activity, and you’ve both had the opportunity to get to know each other and establish a degree of trust, you should feel more confident sharing this personal information.
 And that is the point—this is personal information like any other, and needn’t be shared with everyone, but rather those you’ve come to know and trust.